richardanaya/no_error/README.md

 * macro transforms string literals into C style character array
 * no allocator required
+* support for non-C string text (i.e. len + string)
-* support for error codes if C strings aren't an option
+* support for error codes if text isn't an option

 ```rust
 use no_error::*;